 Look at the Bigger Picture of Feature Flag Governance Within Software Delivery

 We’ve discussed how to control feature flags within your management tool itself, but what about feature flag governance in relation to the rest of the software delivery lifecycle?
 While developers would likely be fine updating features in production at any given time, their counterparts on the release or operations teams may not be so thrilled at this ability.
 To truly scale feature flag usage across software delivery, there must be common views and controls of feature flags across DevOps teams.

-DevOps teams can get the benefits of the feature flags with the desired control within release pipelines, as seen here with feature flag visibility in CloudBees SDA.
+DevOps teams can get the benefits of the feature flags with the desired control within release pipelines, as seen here with feature flag visibility in CloudBees platform.

 Adding feature flags to continuous delivery (CD) provides a handful of risk mitigation benefits along with the ability to decouple previously monolithic release candidates into feature-level deployments for greater release velocity and consistency.
 But on some level, feature flags are the antithesis of previously “strong” release governance and compliance policies due to their ability to impact code in production without oversight.
 That’s why it’s so important to have a tight integration between your feature flag management and your continuous delivery tools, so that feature flag updates do not occur in a vacuum, but instead are visible and controlled across the delivery process.

-A view of the software delivery command center within CloudBees SDA, where you can see all feature flag information within a given release
+A view of the software delivery command center within CloudBees platform where you can see all feature flag information within a given release